KremzeeqOrg/fruit-project-api-scraper/README.md

 As an example, you can see `"custom_field_info" : {"ingredient_max_count" : 20}` is set for the example SSM parameter for `fruit-project-api-scraper--the-meal-db-config`.

-Basically, in the [record_manager](./src/modules/record_manager.py) module, there is function - `transform_data_for_upload`.
+Basically, in the [record_manager](./src/modules/record_manager.py) module, there is a function - `transform_data_for_upload`.
 Within that, there is a clause to check if `ingredient_max_count` is nested under `custom_field_info"`.
 If it is present, the function `prepare_ingredients_doc` is executed for each record related to a recipe.
 The `ingredient_max_count` represents the number of iterations needed to search through all the ingredient and measure keys as per the SSM parameter `field_mapping` to construct a new field for `ingredients` with both ingredients and measures.
 Prior to uploading to DynamoDB, the ingredients field e.g. for `Vegetarian Chilli`, would look like this:

 ```
 [ { "measure_1" : "400g" , "ingredient_1" : "Roasted Vegetables" }, {"measure_2" : "1 can ", "ingredient_2" : "Kidney Beans" }, { "ingredient_3" : "Chopped Tomatoes", "measure_3" : "1 can " },   {"measure_4" : "1 Packet", "ingredient_4" : "Mixed Grain" } ]
 ```

-This is as opposed to having 20 fields respectively for measures and ingredients e.g. `measure_1`, `ingredient_1`, `measure_2`, `ingredient_2` etc. The same transformative logic is applied for `the-cocktail-db`.
+This is as opposed to having to keep 20 DynamoDB fields respectively for measures and ingredients e.g. `measure_1`, `ingredient_1`, `measure_2`, `ingredient_2` etc. The same transformative logic is applied for `the-cocktail-db`.

 NB.
-Once the data is uploaded to DynamoDB, the data is automatically tranformed by DynamoDB with a tagging stratgey so it can manage and index data efficiently.
+Once the data is uploaded to DynamoDB, the data is automatically tranformed by DynamoDB with a tagging strategy so it can manage and index data efficiently.
 The data will look like this:

 ```
 [ { "M" : { "measure_1" : { "S" : "400g" }, "ingredient_1" : { "S" : "Roasted Vegetables" } } }, { "M" : { "measure_2" : { "S" : "1 can " }, "ingredient_2" : { "S" : "Kidney Beans" } } }, { "M" : { "ingredient_3" : { "S" : "Chopped Tomatoes" }, "measure_3" : { "S" : "1 can " } } }, { "M" : { "measure_4" : { "S" : "1 Packet" }, "ingredient_4" : { "S" : "Mixed Grain" } } } ]